PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 # Dynamic Forms

-This tutorial is a step-by-step guide to creating Dynamic Forms.
-For this Tutorial, we'll create Dynamic Forms for the management of Players in our game.
+Since Dynamic Forms are very flexible in the way you implement them, there certainly isn't one right way of creating them.
+This tutorial provides an example of the preferred way of implementing Dynamic Forms, highlighting their key features.
+You don't need to finish the full tutorial and understand all of the concepts to begin developing Dynamic Forms.
+This tutorial highlights only the basic capabilities within Dynamic Forms and, as a working example, we'll create Dynamic Forms for the management of Players in our game.

 Lastly, we give an example of how you can build pop-up behavior into a snippet for use on your Dynamic Forms.